-Parents and the child will also be involved and as a result of this the Pupil Passport will be revised and new strategies put in place.
+Parents/Carers and the child will also be involved and as a result of this the Assess, Plan, Do Review plans will be revised and new strategies put in place.

 Should the assessments identify that the student requires additional provision on a regular basis for an extended period then the school may apply for additional resources.
 The application will be evaluated against criteria established by the LA.

-3e.
+4e.
 Planning and Reviewing Provision for Individual Students

-The strategies that will be employed for students identified as having SEN will be recorded in a Pupil Passport, reflecting provision that is additional to, or different from, normal differentiated provision.
-Contents of the Pupil Passport will include:
+The strategies that will be employed for students identified as having SEN will be recorded in an Assess, Plan, Do, Review, reflecting provision that is additional to, or different from, normal differentiated provision.
+Contents of the Assess, Plan, Do, Review will include:

-- Short term targets for the child
+- · Short term targets for the child

 - A clear and concise outline of the student's needs

 - Teaching strategies to be used.

-- · Behaviour strategies to be used
+- Behaviour strategies to be used

 - Additional provision to be put in place

 - When the plan is to be evaluated and reviewed, with space for the outcomes of the targets.

-The Pupil Passport will be communicated to all staff who support the child's learning, as well as parents of the child and other professionals.
+The Assess, Plan, Do, Review will be communicated to all staff who support the child's learning, as well as parents of the child and other professionals.